martintho/OpenE-PowerShell/README.md

 Run the script Add-Credentials.ps1 in the terminal of your choice either by running .\Add-Credentials.ps1 in a PowerShell terminal or powershell ./Add-Credentials.ps1 in a non-PowerShell terminal.

 To confirm that it's working you can run the example files.
-The script Get-ErrandXML will use basic authentication with the credentials you entered when you ran Add-Credentials
+The script Get-ErrandXML will use basic authentication with the credentials you entered when you executed Add-Credentials.ps1

 # Note
 This library includes all of the API's available to customers of Open ePlatform.